We are currently accepting expressions of interest to become a Special Constable.

 Individuals with a tattoo on their head are expected to take steps to minimise visibility, either by growing their hair, or by the use of headwear.
 Headwear may not always be appropriate, so must be approved by the manager of the department in which the volunteer is deployed.

-If you have any further questions about special constables, please email us.
+If you require any further information or have any further questions about Special Constables that you wish to ask before applying, then please email us.